 Hello Kitty Matchbox Shrine

-This simple pocket shrine is the first I have ever created.
+This simple pocket shrine was the first one I ever made.
 I made this to give to a fellow artist at nervousness.org as a RAOK (random act of kindness) .

 The pocket shrine measures 1-1/2" x 2" and is about 1/4" deep.
 I created the matchbox from white and pink cardstock.
 I used handmade pink textured paper for the inside background.
 The images and small polymer clay flowers that I used for this pocket shrine were received in art supply RAOKs that had been sent to me.
 I also used glitter glue and gel pens on the inside to add some sparkle.
 I covered the entire outside of the matchbox with a clear gloss glitter coat.